KCarlile/guitar-diagrams-js/README.md

 #### <a href="footnotes"></a>Footnotes

-1. The [examples page](docs/examples/index.html) leverages the [Bootstrap framework](https://getbootstrap.com/) for easier layout and formatting, but it is not required for GuitarDiagramsJS.
+1. The [examples page](docs/examples/index.html) leverages the following dependencies for convenience, but they are not requried for Guitar Diagrams JS usage.
+   - [Bootstrap framework](https://getbootstrap.com/) is used for easier layout and formatting.
-1. The [examples page](docs/examples/index.html) leverages the [highlight.js](https://highlightjs.org/) for syntax highlighting in the code examples, but it is not required for GuitarDiagramsJS.
+   - [highlight.js](https://highlightjs.org/) is used for syntax highlighting in the code examples.